quantumlib/Stim/doc/sinter_api.md

             decoders to use on each Task.
 It must either be the case that each Task specifies a decoder and this is set to None, or this is an iterable and each Task has its decoder set to None.
+        count_observable_error_combos: Defaults to False.
+When set to to True, the returned stats will have a custom counts field with keys like `obs_mistake_mask=E_E__` counting how many times specific combinations of observables were mispredicted by the decoder.
-        split_errors: Defaults to False.
-When set to to True, the returned TaskStats instances will have a non-None `classified_errors` field where keys are bitmasks identifying which observables flipped and values are the number of errors where that happened.
+        count_detection_events: Defaults to False.
+When set to True, the returned stats will have a custom counts field withs the key `detection_events` counting the number of times a detector fired and also `detectors_checked` counting the number of detectors that were executed.
+The detection fraction is the ratio of these two numbers.
         max_shots: Defaults to None (unused).
 Stops the sampling process after this many samples have been taken from the circuit.
         max_errors: Defaults to None (unused).
 Stops the sampling process